Pierce County residents can help reduce roadway flooding by keeping storm drains free of leaves.

 Significant rainstorms may cause roadside storm drains and ditches to overflow and flood the roadway.
 River flooding may also affect roads.
 As the rain saturates the ground, there is also an increased risk of downed trees and landslides.

-Pierce County crews clear drainage systems, downed trees and landslides when possible, close roads or lanes if they are not passable, and clean drainage systems proactively to reduce flooding.
+Pierce County clear drainage systems, downed trees and landslides when possible, close roads or lanes if they are not passable, and clean drainage systems proactively to reduce flooding.

 Motorists should not drive through standing water, near downed trees or utility lines, or around road closure barricades.

 Coastal flooding also occurs in Pierce County.
-This type of flooding is caused either by wind-driven waves or a storm surge pushing water onto shore.
+This type of flooding is either wind-driven waves or a storm surge pushing water onto shore.
 Residents along the county’s coast should secure items that are outside to prevent them from being moved during flooding and damaging property or hurting people.

 To learn about flood risk to your property and preparing for flooding, go to www.piercecountywa.gov/flooding.